94bryanr/BasicStringCompression/README.md

 "aaabbbbc" turns into "a3b4c1".

-Algorithm will keep original string if compressed strin is longer.
+Algorithm will keep original string if compressed string is longer.

 Runs in O(n) time.